 Peer review is widely recognized essential to ensure the quality of research that is published in academic journals.
-There are nearly as many different ways to conduct peer review as there are journals.
+There are different ways to conduct peer review.
 Among these, the traditional blind peer review process is considered the best way to produce open and honest critiques of research.
-However, recently, a US court in California has made a ruling forcing a journal publisher to identify the anonymous peer reviewers of a scientific article for the first time.
+However, for the first time, a U.S. court in California has recently ruled that forcing a journal publisher to identify the anonymous peer reviewers of a scientific article.

 A Shocking Decision

-The article in question,by researchers at Ohio State University, was published in 2013 in The Journal of Strength and Conditioning Research.
-The study comprised of physical and physiological changes of around forty volunteers who participated in a ten-week CrossFit Inc. training regimen.
-The study reported that 16% of participants left the program due to injury.
+The article in question by researchers at Ohio State University, was published in 2013 in The Journal of Strength and Conditioning Research.
+The study comprised physical and physiological changes of around 40 volunteers who participated in a ten-week CrossFit Inc. training regimen.
+The study reported that 16% of participants left the program caused by injury.
 The paper, which has since been retracted, was challenged in public and in court.
-CrossFit Inc. alleged that the publisher, the National Strength and Conditioning Association (NSCA) of Colorado Springs, in Colorado, deliberately skewed the results.
+CrossFit Inc. alleged that the publisher, the National Strength and Conditioning Association (NSCA) of Colorado Springs deliberately skewed the results.
 The publishers exaggerated the injuries associated with CrossFit’s training program.
 According to CrossFit, the publisher did so because CrossFit is its competitor in the fitness business.
 CrossFit requested that both state and federal judges force the publisher to reveal the names of its editor and reviewers.
-After several judges refused, a state judge finally granted the order.
+After several judges refused, a state judge finally passed the order.